kgittens89/yoga/README.md

 ## Project Description

-Website that allows people to search a library of yoga poses and create their own sequences.
+The Flow Factory is a yoga application designed for both, new yogis & teachers.
+Users are able to search a library of yoga poses and create their own sequences.

 ## Technologies Used

 - React
 - JavaScript
 - CSS
 - HTML
 - MongoDB/Mongoose
 - Express